How many solar panels do I need?

 We calculated the amount of square footage needed based on the potential efficiency of panels you would purchase.
 We used the 16%, 18% and 22% for low, medium and high efficiency solar panels.
 Most solar panels range in efficiency from 16%-20%, so 22% would be exceptional.

 Solar panel efficiency essentially means that your solar panel is either okay, good, or great at absorbing sunlight for energy production.
 Higher efficiency panels means you need less of them, and in turn, less square footage of roof space in order to produce energy.

 Once you determine the kW size of the solar panel system you need by using the chart above, take a look at the amount of space a low, medium or high efficiency panel will take up on your roof.
 If you have extra space to spare, it might make sense to buy lower efficiency panels since they are cheaper than higher efficiency and can produce the same amount of electricity.

 Determining which efficiency-level solar panel makes sense for your home will depend on the amount of space you have.
 In order to make sure your roof has enough space, find out here.

 Ultimately, most homes should be able to accommodate solar panels on their roofs.
 Working with a professional contractor can help you determine the best solar system for your energy needs.
 Check out our calculator to get in touch with top-rated installers in your area or check out local installer reviews.

-- The average American home needs 14-36 solar panels to power their home
+- The average American home needs 14-36 solar panels to cover their electricity bill.

 - If you live in a sunnier state, less solar panels are needed to generate the electricity your home needs.